Aller au contenu principal

 • Sidebar: Desktop sidebar navigation (collapsible)

-• MobileSidebar: Mobile sidebar with slide-in animation
+• MobileSidebar: Mobile sidebar using Sheet shadcn component with slide-in animation

 • UserDropdown: Desktop user menu dropdown